leung018/reddcoin-electrum-server/HOWTO.md

 ### Step 7.
 Import blockchain into the database or download it

 It's recommended to fetch a pre-processed leveldb from the net.
-The "configure" script above will offer you to download a database with pruning limit 100.
+The "electrum-configure" script above will offer you to download a database with pruning limit 100.

 You can fetch a recent copy of electrum leveldb database with pruning limits of 100 at: http://reddwallet.org/electrum.tar.gz